-If you look up ‘The Worst’ on Urban Dictionary there’s a picture of me looking sheepish next to my laptop.
+If you look up ‘The Worst’ on Urban Dictionary there’s a picture of me looking sheepish next to my laptop and ignoring my responsibilities.

 These past few months have been a total roller-coaster, and I’m absolutely knackered just thinking about it to be honest.
 I’ve said so many times that I’ll pull my finger out and get back to blogging on the reg’, but adult life gets in the way and, by the time I collapse onto my settee every evening, I can barely muster up the strength to change the TV channel never mind get my thoughts in order for a blog post.